huggingface/accelerate/examples/inference/README.md

 ## Installation

-This requires the `main` branch of accelerate (or a version at least 0.27.0) and  `pippy` version of 0.2.0 or greater.
+This requires the `main` branch of accelerate (or a version at least 0.27.0),  `pippy` version of 0.2.0 or greater, and at least python 3.9.
 Please install using `pip install .` to pull from the `setup.py` in this repo, or run manually:

 ```bash
 pip install 'accelerate>=0.27.0' 'torchpippy>=0.2.0'